AdrienFabre/CV/README.md

 I liked and respected how brave you were in making decisions involving the use of tools and technologies that we didn’t know even when the time frame we had we so tight, then how focused you were in learning them and successfully implementing them in our project.

-You were also a great team player, with great sense of humer and ability engage in a focused fruitful conversation to solve problems and plan for the works ahead of us."
+You were also a great team player, with great sense of humor and ability engage in a focused fruitful conversation to solve problems and plan for the works ahead of us."

-#### Sam Morgan - Makers' Head of Education [further feedback here](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio#global-feedback-from-makers-head-of-education)

-"You program fast and fluidly, move quickly around the process, and have inventive and thoughtful approaches to solving tough problems."

 #### Rohan Metha - from [MakeSense](https://makesense.org/en/) (open source volunteer-driven network creating design thinking events)